StackVista/stackstate-docs/configure/security/rbac/rbac_scopes.md

 ## How do scopes work?

-The scope is an [STQL query](../../../develop/reference/stql_reference.md) that is added as a prefix to every query executed in StackState.
+The scope is an [STQL query](../../../develop/reference/stql_reference.md) that's added as a prefix to every query executed in StackState.
 Whenever a user wants to select a view or pass a query in StackState, this prefix query is executed as a part of the user's query, limiting the results accordingly to the user's role.

 Note: Please note that function calls like `withCauseOf` and `withNeighborsOf` are not supported as they would not be performant in this context.